MEET OUR BOARD of TRUSTEES

 My sales and training team support the leading national Tertiary Academic Institutions, a suite of over 65 Government Agencies, the National Bodies and Associations in the Barrister and Legal Profession and delivers new business across these segments and also Corporate.

-My wife, along with 2 other business partners, currently own a very well supported and recognised Performing Arts School with studios locally in Whanagaparaoa and Takapuna.
+My wife, along with 2 other business partners, currently own a very well supported and recognised Performing Arts School with studios locally in Whangaparaoa and Takapuna.

 This business supports over 600 children in the wider North Shore/Rodney District to develop life skills and confidence through Trinity drama, singing and dance exams and through live performances and productions.